Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 - Used asymmetric fourth-order boundary stencils to maintain fourth-order accuracy.
 - Solved the resulting linear systems using Gauss--Seidel iteration.
 - Observed convergence rates of approximately **2.02** and **4.04**.
-- Investigated matrix conditioning and Gauss--Seidel spectral radius.
+- Investigated matrix conditioning and the Gauss--Seidel spectral radius.
 - Compared exact, numerical, and asymptotic solutions.

 ---

 ## Methods and Tools

-**Mathematics**
+### Mathematics

 - Ordinary differential equations
 - Asymptotic analysis